Connorwz/Topic-Modeling-in-Finance/Meeting and decisions.md

    * Building positive, neutral, or negative sentiment topic model separately.

 # 7/5/2024
-1. Kevin updates the codes to generate new dataframes with sentiment scores related to headlines and data frames and embeddings in the shared folder (only contemperaneous returns, specifying the files' names).
+1. Updates the codes to generate new dataframes with sentiment scores related to headlines and data frames and embeddings in the shared folder (only contemperaneous returns, specifying the files' names).
+2. Regression with sentiment score:
+   * First way: Sentiment per company per day.
+Sum up headlines' sentiment score for each company each day, and times topic weight (per company per day), then do the regression.
+   * Second way: Sentiment per topic.
+Sum up headlines' sentiment score for each topic after model fitting, standardize the socre, and times topic weight, then do the regression.
-2. Calculate insample and outsample $R^2$ in the way that: fit the topic models in training headlines and freeze them to allocate topics on testing headlines (training:testing = 0.8:0.2), then caluclate insample and outsample $R^2$ s for 60 and 120 clusters respectively.
+3. Calculate insample and outsample $R^2$ in the way that: fit the topic models in training headlines and freeze them to allocate topics on testing headlines (training:testing = 0.8:0.2), then caluclate insample and outsample $R^2$ s for 60 and 120 clusters respectively.
-3. Calculate the coherence/diversity scores for topic representations as a metric to make comparisons.
+4. Calculate the coherence/diversity scores for topic representations as a metric to make comparisons.
+   * The cohenrence score measures how the words in topic representation related to each other.
+If the score is higer, the topic represnetation is more interpretable to human.
+   * The cohenrence score can be calculated for the entire model or for each topic.
+   * The diversity score: the number of unique representation words in a model / the number of all representation wordss in a model.
-4. UMAP is abandonded due to its computational error and unreliability.
+5. UMAP is abandonded due to its computational error and unreliability.